Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 \subsection{Hierarchical Architectures}

 The hierarchical architecture considers hierarchical relationships among multiple tasks.
 The features and output of one task can be used by another task as an extra input or additional control signals.
 The design of hierarchical architectures depends on the tasks at hand and is usually more complicated than parallel architectures.
 Fig. \ref{fig:hier_arch} illustrates different hierarchical architectures.
+We notice that parallel MTL architectures usually assume the features shared are in the same feature space.
+Thus they should be processed by similar model architectures.
+In contrast, Hierarchical MTL architectures allow independent processing for each task and could accommodate tasks with data in heterogeneous feature spaces such as text, knowledge graphs, images, and audio.